Common Myths About BIM

 Truth – BIM is commonly used in large projects only because it allows better project management as compared to traditional construction methods – This is not completely true.
 Big projects are obviously more complicated and time-consuming but the issue of every construction project tends to be the same.

 BIM improves design cost calculation efficiency and saves time while estimating and analyzing project costs.
-BIM is beneficial to everyone, irrespective of the size of the project.
-Whether it’s a public or private project, the team of Tejjy Inc. utilizes the benefits of BIM to execute it efficiently.
+BIM is beneficial to every typology of project, irrespective of the size of the project.

 Myth 6.
 BIM Is Beneficial Only to Designers and Constructors